jdegoes/jdegoes.github.io/_posts/2018-05-10-bifunctor-io.md

 There are two classes of errors in applications:

  1. **Recoverable Errors**.
 Recoverable errors refer to the errors we expect to happen occasionally.
-For example, when we perform an HTTP request, we expect that sometimes, it will not succeed because the server is down or there are network issues.
+For example, when we perform an https request, we expect that sometimes, it will not succeed because the server is down or there are network issues.
 Because we expect these errors to happen, we want to build our code in a way that acknowledges the failure scenarios.
 We want graceful fallbacks at some level of the application (perhaps not locally, but at the edges).
  2. **Non-Recoverable Errors**.
 Non-recoverable errors refer to the errors we do not expect to happen.
 For example, if a user has configured the JRE with 10k of memory for the stack, then a lot of ordinary (non-recursive) code will stack overflow, producing a `StackOverflowError`.
 This is not a normal error we expect to happen, nor is there a sane way to recover from it.

 In Java, the convention is to use `Exception` for recoverable errors, and `Error` for non-recoverable errors.
 Both of these are subclasses of `Throwable`, which is the only error type supported by the JVM.